Suavek85/Basic-Chat-App/README.md

 Open second terminal making sure you have ```cd app```.
 Now run ```yarn install``` to install client dependencies.
 Then, ```yarn run``` to run the chat app on localhost:8000.
 Voila, the app should be up and running!

-Run the app on two seperate ports to imitate chat, to see all the features of the application.
+Run the app on two or more seperate ports to imitate chat and see all the features of the application.

 ## App features